LksWllmnn/finetune_eval_th/README.md

 were used from the pytorch repository (vision/references/detection at main · pytorch/vision)

 ## Finetuning
-The fine-tuning can be obtained from [this link]().
+The fine-tuning data can be obtained from [this link](https://bwsyncandshare.kit.edu/s/GjHSZWtDFciHXYs).
 This can be used to train the respective Mask R-CNN, ResNet and CLIP models.

 Starting from the Big-Surround fine-tuning dataset, the path to the dataset can be stored in the script [finetune_CLIP.py](./finetune_CLIP.py) in line 111 r“.\finetune_data\building_big_surround_pictures” depending on where the dataset was stored.
 The Name of the Model can be changed in line 22.